RAG-Enhanced Collaborative LLM Agents for Drug Discovery: Methodology

 \subsubsection{Planning Team}

-The Planning Team assesses prior knowledge for a given query molecule.
-The team separately assesses the relevance of the molecular annotations and the knowledge graph using a MolAnn Planner agent and a KG Planner agent.
+The Planning Team assesses the relevance of external knowledge for a given query molecule.
+The team separately assesses the molecular annotations database and the knowledge graph through the MolAnn Planner and the KG Planner agents, respectively.

-\textbf{Molecule Annotation (MolAnn) Planner.} This agent first retrieves annotations for the query molecule, $c_q$, from the annotation database $\mathcal{C}$.
-While these annotations can provide valuable biochemical knowledge~\cite{yu2024llasmol}, they are often sparse and may lack sufficient details due to the vastness of the chemical space~\cite{lee2024vision}.
-Given the vastness of the chemical space, it is also not uncommon for molecules to be completely absent from databases.
+\underline{\textit{Molecule Annotation (MolAnn) Planner.}}~This agent first retrieves annotations for the query molecule, $c_q$, from the annotation database $\mathcal{C}$.
+While these annotations can provide valuable biochemical knowledge~\cite{yu2024llasmol}, they are often sparse, with many molecules entirely missing or lacking sufficient details due to the vastness of the chemical space~\cite{lee2024vision}.

 To this end, the MolAnn Planner determines whether the retrieved annotations provide enough information for subsequent analyses.
-Specifically, given a query molecule $g_q$ and retrieved annotations $c_q$, the agent is invoked as follows:
+Specifically, given a query molecule $g_q$, retrieved annotations $c_q$, and the task instruction $\mathcal{I}$, the agent is invoked as follows:

-$o_{\text{MAP}}$ is a Boolean indicating whether annotations should be complemented with additional information from tools.
+$o_{\text{MAP}}$ indicates whether annotations should be complemented with additional information from tools.

-\textbf{Knowledge Graph (KG) Planner.} In parallel to analyzing the available description for the query molecule, we analyze the relevance of the contextual information present in the KG.
-Unlike previous works in general QA tasks, which primarily rely on identifying exact entity matches within the KG~\cite{baek2023knowledge}, the vast chemical search space and the limited coverage of existing knowledge bases hinder such approaches.
+\underline{\textit{Knowledge Graph (KG) Planner.}}~In parallel to analyzing the available description for the query molecule, we analyze the relevance of the contextual information present in the KG.
+While previous works on general QA tasks focus on identifying entities in the knowledge graph that exactly match those in the query~\cite{baek2023knowledge, jiang-etal-2023-structgpt}, the vast chemical search space and the limited coverage of existing knowledge bases limit the effectiveness of such approaches in the field of drug discovery.

 To address this challenge, we propose leveraging the knowledge of drugs that are structurally similar to the query drug, building upon the well-established biochemical principle that structurally similar molecules often exhibit related biological activity \cite{martin2002structurally}.
-Specifically, we define the \emph{anchor drug} $g_{a}$ as the entity drug that maximizes the cosine similarity between its embedding and that of the query molecule, among the set of all molecules in the KG ($g_{\mathcal{G}}$):

-where $\textit{emb}$ is a graph neural network (GNN) pre-trained with 3D geometry~\cite{liu2021pre} that outputs structure-aware molecular embeddings.
+Specifically, we define the \emph{anchor drug} $g_{a}$ as the entity drug with the maximum cosine similarity between its embedding and that of the query molecule, among the set of all molecules in the KG ($g_{\mathcal{G}}$), $g_{a} = \underset{g \in g_{\mathcal{G}}}{\text{argmax}} \, \frac{\textit{emb}(g_q) \cdot \textit{emb}(g)} {\|\textit{emb}(g_q)\| \|\textit{emb}(g)\|}$, where $\textit{emb}$ is a representation produced by a graph neural network (GNN) pre-trained with 3D geometry~\cite{liu2021pre}, which outputs structure-aware molecular embeddings.

 Then, the KG Planner agent decides whether to use the KG based on the structural similarity between the query molecule and the retrieved anchor drug.
 To do so, we also provide the Tanimoto similarity\footnote{We provide details on the Tanimoto similarity in Appendix \ref{app: Preliminaries}.} to the KG Planner, as this domain-specific metric can be leveraged by the LLM's reasoning about chemical structural similarity as follows: